Shewitttt/Shewitttt/README.md

 # Hi Shewit here👋
-### With Civil and Environmental Engineering background

-Here are some ideas to get you started:

 - 🌱 I’m currently learning ...to become front end web developer
 - 😄 Pronouns: ...
 She/Her